sjbylo/container-workshop/08-use-s2i-to-deploy-application/README.md

 1 The container is launched since the DeploymentConfig is configured to launch or re-launch the container if the image is added or updated.

 "oc new-app" is the command that can initialize an application on OpenShift.
-This command will use the builder image (python:2.7) and run s2i against the source code, fetched from Github.
+This command will use the builder image (python:2.7) and run s2i against the source code, fetched from GitHub.

 Run the following command to set up s2i for our application.  "oc new-app" is the command that can initialize an application on OpenShift.